-- (a) under the agreement, a man and a woman have indicated their intention to become the prescribed parents of the child; and - (b) either the man is the child's genetic father, or the woman is the child's genetic mother; and - (c) the agreement is not a commercial substitute parent agreement within the meaning of that Act.
+- (b) either the man is the child's genetic father, or the woman is the child's genetic mother; and - (c) the agreement is not a commercial substitute parent agreement within the meaning of that Act.

-10 "3 Meaning of married woman, husband and wife
+"3 Meaning of married woman, husband and wife

-"(1) A reference in this Act to a married woman includes a reference to a woman who is living with a man as his wife on a genuine domestic basis although not married to him.

-"(2) A reference in this Act to the husband or wife of a person is, if the person is living with another person of the opposite sex (the partner) as the spouse of the partner on a genuine domestic basis although not married to the partner, and includes a reference to the partner to the exclusion of the spouse (if any) of the firstmentioned person.".
+- "(1) A reference in this Act to a married woman includes a reference to a woman who is living with a man as his wife on a genuine domestic basis although not married to him. - "(2) A reference in this Act to the husband or wife of a person is, if the person is living with another person of the opposite sex (the partner) as the spouse of the partner on a genuine domestic basis although not married to the partner, and includes a reference to the partner to the exclusion of the spouse (if any) of the firstmentioned person."